Research

 Information Vectors: an intro to composable beliefs

-Beliefs aren't binary - they're directional, bracketed, distributional. functionSPACE argues that binary event contracts force 1-bit belief expression and fragment capital by factors of up to 256, while a shared continuous probability surface lets traders express uncertainty directly, reward calibration, and turn beliefs into composable information assets.
+Beliefs aren't binary — they're directional, bracketed, distributional.
+Binary contracts force 1-bit expression and fragment capital up to 256×; composable beliefs trade on a shared surface.